Looking for a great Birth Plan Template? We’ve found the best birth plan generators and editable templates just for you!

 I will note that there are a few items that are a shameless plug for the brand like “I would like to give my baby their first bath using non-toxic baby products.”

-But they do have great, non-toxic baby products (my own shameless plug) that you should check out here.
+But they really do have great, non-toxic baby products that you should check out here.

 Good for: Those wanting an easy natural birth plan template with the ability to pick and choose what natural birth means to them.

 This is a great birth plan generator!
 This one is certainly not pretty and pretty basic looking once you print it out, but it’s fully customizable.

 You can add a special message at the top, and your own notes and preferences below each section.

 You can even pick the title of your birth plan.

 These may seem like insignificant details, but they can make all the difference in how you feel about handing your provider your birth plan.

 I personally feel much better about handing a sheet called “Preferences for labor and birth” vs. “Birth plan” to hospital staff.

 For me, this gives the message that you know what you want, but you have realistic expectations and understand that flexibility is important.
 (A rigid plan can be a recipe for regret and disappointment.)

 Good for: Those looking for a completely customizable plan with additional personal notes.